Mon to Fri:

 Step 5: Perform Repairs

 If you’re not a certified gas technician, we suggest contacting a professional to run further tests on the gas lines and perform repairs.
 They may even suggest to you what might have caused the leaks in the first place.
-Also, whenever a new gas line or connection is added to the main source, ask the professional to test it, ensuring proper gas pressure in the pipeline.
+Also, whenever a new gas line or connection is added to the primary source, ask the professional to test it, ensuring proper gas pressure in the pipeline.

 Who Can Test Your Gas Pressure?